SUNRUSE/dubious/readme.md

 ##### `save`

 Saves the given JSON as the given name.
+Returns `true` to indicate successful create or overwrite, and `false` to indicate that no changes were made.

 ##### `load`

 Loads JSON from the given name.
-Returns `null` if there is nothing saved with the given name.
+Returns `null` if it could not be loaded.

 Note that no type checks will be performed on the returned data.